TorchLean: Formalizing Neural Networks in Lean

 \paragraph{Computation graphs and our IR (definitions).} Modern ML systems commonly represent a model as a \emph{computation graph}: a directed graph in which \emph{nodes} are primitive operations (e.g., \texttt{MatMul}, \texttt{Conv}, \texttt{ReLU}) and \emph{edges} carry tensors (intermediate values) between operations.
 This is the standard representation used by deployment/exchange formats such as ONNX, where a graph is a side-effect-free computation composed of nodes that call operators and whose dataflow must admit a topological evaluation order.
 A graph is a \emph{directed acyclic graph (DAG)} if it has no directed cycles; equivalently, it admits a topological evaluation order.

-An \emph{intermediate representation (IR)} is a compiler-style, machine- and language-independent program representation designed to be a stable target for analysis and transformation.
-In \TorchLean{}, the IR is an op-tagged (operator-tagged) computation graph: each node carries an explicit \emph{operator tag} (an ``opcode'' identifying which primitive it denotes, such as \texttt{linear}, \texttt{relu}, or \texttt{conv2d}) plus shape metadata, so that execution and verification interpret nodes by the same primitive semantics rather than by an implicit convention.
-(This is analogous to compiler IRs where each node/instruction carries an operation code.)
-Finally, we store graphs in \emph{static single assignment (SSA)} form: every intermediate value is defined exactly once and then referenced by subsequent nodes.
-SSA is a standard compiler IR discipline that simplifies dataflow reasoning and enables simple, deterministic evaluation and induction over the node list.
+An \emph{intermediate representation (IR)} is a compiler style, machine- and language-independent program representation designed to be a stable target for analysis and transformation.
+In \TorchLean{}, the IR is an operator-tagged computation graph: each node carries an explicit \emph{operator tag} identifying the primitive it denotes, such as \texttt{linear}, \texttt{relu}, \texttt{conv2d}, \texttt{attention}, or \texttt{softmax}, together with shape metadata.
+Execution and verification therefore interpret nodes by the same primitive semantics rather than by an implicit convention inherited from an external framework.
+We store graphs in \emph{static single assignment (SSA)} form: every intermediate value is defined exactly once and then referenced by subsequent nodes.
+SSA is a standard compiler IR discipline that simplifies dataflow reasoning and enables deterministic evaluation and induction over the node list \cite{cytron1991ssa}.